ltgoslo/nor_dia_change/guidelines.md

 (4b) I saltvann produseres primært grønn tang til en samlet verdi av $ 440 mill.
 (1973).
 Denne tangen spises til **ris** som en slags grønnsak.

 In (4a), **ris** refers to a unit of quantity of paper, while in (4b) it refers to rice.

-In (5a) and (5b) ...
-Note that this pair of uses is semantically distant such that ...

 Finally, there is also the option for you to provide the `Cannot decide` judgment (rat-
 ing: **0**).